Reads and addresses comments from humans and other agents on github

 # Or resolve every unresolved thread on a PR

-Paths above are relative to the repo root; invoke with absolute paths if running from elsewhere.
+Always use the absolute paths above — these scripts live in $HOME/.claude/skills/, not in the user’s repo.
 Only resolve threads whose feedback you actually addressed.
 Skip discussion-type threads that are still waiting on a human reply.
 Resolution requires triage/write permission on the repo — report any failures to the human.

 9. After pushing, check CI status using gh pr checks.
 If any checks are failing, invoke /resolve-ci-failures to investigate and fix them.